Catchpowle/adr/doc/adr/0002-use-vitest-for-testing.md

-# 2. Use vitest for testing
+# 2. Use Vitest for testing

 Date: 2024-01-31